aurelio-amerio/techytok/_pages/from-zero-to-julia.md

 If you are ready to start, I encourage you to read the first guide on how to install Julia and the Juno IDE and then move on to the first lesson!

 {% include post_collection.html filename="from_zero_to_julia" %}

+# Acknowledgements

+I want to thank Elena Pinetti for all the help she has given me in proofreading these lessons and all the effort she has put in identifying which parts were not clear enough or should be rewritten.

+I want also the thank the wonderful [Julia community](https://www.reddit.com/search/?q=r%2FJulia) on reddit for the feedback and suggestions and all the kind persons who have pointed out typos and given suggestions on how to improve this series of lesson!